 So what can you expect if you’re buying a hoverboard in 2018?

 The following are a few of the starter prices for hoverboards right now:

 - Basic hoverboards from just $200 (although expect to pay up to $300 for a well known brand such as Swagtron or Razor Hovertrax)

 - Bluetooth hoverboards from just $300

 - Off road hoverboards from just $450 (the average price of an all terrain hoverboard is about $600)

 So in terms of hoverboard price, there’s something for everyone.
-If you’re buying for younger kids and don’t want to spend too much, it’s not too difficult to find a hoverboard on sale for around $200 (if you can’t find any on sale right now wait a few weeks for the Black Friday hoverboard sale – there are usually some great prices available then).
+If you’re buying for younger kids and don’t want to spend too much, it’s not too difficult to find a hoverboard on sale for around $200 (if you can’t find any on sale right now the Black Friday hoverboard sale at the end of the year is pretty awesome for deals – there are usually some great prices available then).

 If you’re looking for something for an adult or older kid, off road hoverboards are definitely the order of the day for 2018.
 Sure they’re more expensive, but they’re super sturdy, more durable, carry a heavier weight, and best of all they travel over a variety of different terrains – sand, gravel, grass and more (traditional cheaper hoverboards are really only suitable for smooth ground and can’t really handle bumps etc.) The top rated off road hoverboard for 2018 is the Halo Rover (which costs $600, but you can get cheaper off roaders starting at about $450).